Noah Merl

-Noah Merl (born June 4, 1983 in Walnut Creek, California) is a psychotherapist for athletes and performers throughout the state of California.
-Noah is a former American professional soccer player, who played collegiate soccer at the University of California, Berkeley, and professionally for the Seattle Sounders.
+Noah Merl (born June 4, 1983) is a psychotherapist for athletes and performers throughout the state of California.
+Noah is an American former professional soccer player, who played collegiate soccer at the University of California, Berkeley, and professionally for the Seattle Sounders.
 After retiring in 2008, he pursued a career in psychotherapy, attending graduate school at the University of Maryland, Baltimore.
 Noah then returned to California where he continues to work as a Licensed Clinical Social Worker while living with his wife and 3 children.
 In 2022 Noah started Athletic Acumen, his own private practice specializing in psychotherapy services specifically for elite athletes and performers.

 Career

-College and Amateur
+College and amateur

 Merl attended the University of California, Berkeley where he played college soccer from 2001 to 2004 and was captain his last 2 years.
 During the 2004 collegiate off season, he spent the summer with Orange County Blue Star of the USL Premier Development League.
 During his final game with Cal, in the NCAA tournament at Southern Methodist University, Noah tore his PCL in his left knee, leading to a year-long recovery.